B1ON1C/Gonfiguration/README.md

 A text-based configuration manager written in Go for simple apps, fast and lightweight.
 Feel free to use it!

 ## Funcs
-There are a lot of funcs that you can call:
+Funcs than you can call when you create a Gonfiguration object:

 ```Go
 - func New(path string, validateFunction func(line string) bool) (*Gonfiguration, error)